Bayesian Inference in Nonparametric Dynamic State-Space Models: Detailed procedure of approximating the joint distribution of the state variable using the look-up table concept

-Note that given $x_0$ we can simulate $x_1=g(x^*_{1,0})\sim N(\bh(x^*_{1,0})'\bbeta_g,\sigma^2_g)$, which is the marginal distribution of the Gaussian process prior.
-Thus, $x_1$ is simulated without resorting to any approximation.
-It then remains to simulate the rest of the dynamic sequence, for which we need to simulate the rest of the process $\{g(x^*);x^*\neq x^*_{1,0}\}$.
-In practice, it is not possible to have a simulation of this entire set.
+In practice, it is not possible to have a simulation of this entire set $\{g(x^*);x^*\neq x^*_{1,0}\}$..
 We only have available a set of grid points $\bG_n=\{z_1,\ldots,z_n\}$ obtained, perhaps, by Latin hypercube sampling (see, for example, \ctn{Santner03}) and a corresponding simulation of $g$, given by $\bD^*_n=\{g(z_1),\ldots,g(z_n)\}$, the latter having a joint multivariate normal distribution with mean

 and covariance matrix

 where $\bH^{\prime}_{D^*_n}$=$[\bh(z_1),\ldots,\bh(z_n)]$ and $\bA_{g,D^*_n}$ is a correlation matrix with the $(i,j)$-th element $c_g(z_i,z_j)$. and $\bs_{g,D^*_n}(\cdot)=\left(c_g(\cdot,z_{1}),\ldots,c_g(\cdot,z_{n})\right)'$.